geodynamics/aspect/cookbooks/sinker-with-averaging/doc/sinker-with-averaging.md

 with oscillations of the discrete pressure.
-The important part of these plots is not that the solution looks discontinuous &ndash; in fact, the exact solution is discontinuous at the edge of the circle[1] &ndash; but the spikes that go far above and below the &ldquo;cliff&rdquo; in the pressure along the edge of the circle.
+The important part of these plots is not that the solution looks discontinuous &ndash; in fact, the exact solution is discontinuous at the edge of the circle[1] &ndash; but the spikes that go far above and below the "cliff" in the pressure along the edge of the circle.
 Without averaging, these spikes are obviously orders of magnitude larger than the actual jump height.
 The spikes do not disappear under mesh refinement nor averaging, but they become far less pronounced with